Employee Benefits

 Legal Requirements for Employee Benefits

-• Workers’ Compensation: Provides coverage for work-related injuries and illnesses.
+• Workers’ Compensation: Work-related injuries and illnesses.

-Mental Health: A Growing Priority in Employee Benefits
+Mental Health: A Growing Priority

 Employee Assistance Programs (EAPs)